temuller/wiserep_api/README.md

 ### Getting object's properties

-The spectral type of a given target can also be retrived:
+The properties of a given object can be easily obtained:

 ```python
 from wiserep_api import get_target_property